arnaldpuy/belief_systems_70/README.md

 The files below are necessary to replicate our study.
 Files with ''water'' relate to the 70% belief and those with ''food'' to the 40% belief.
-Labels like ''abstract'', ''policy'' or ''full.text'' include references returned by dimensions after running the search queries in abstracts/keywords/title, in policy documents only or in the full text.
+Labels like ''abstract'', ''policy'' or ''full.text'' include references returned by Dimensions after running the search queries in abstracts/keywords/title, in policy documents only or in the full text.
 Files ending in ''_WORK.xlsx'' list all surveyed  studies (including false positives), while ''_NETWORK.xlsx'' contains documents with or cited for the